JesseBausell/hs6PROCESS_SEABASS/README.md

     useful resource.
     c.
 User is asked to confirm his/her selection on command window with y/n keys.
 If user rejects his/her selection, he/she will be           prompted to try again.
     d.
 User is now asked to enter a "reference time".
 This will be used to determine the exact time of day that the reference point (step
     6b) was measured by hs6.
 This time of day should be GMT and formatted as military time (HH:MM:SS).
-It is be used to back-calculate and forward-calculate time of day at which other bbp/fl spectra were sampled by hs6.***
+This reference time is used to back and forward-calculate time of day from the reference point.***

  ***If user wishes to syncrhonize simultaneously-deployed hs6 and ac-s casts: Compare time series plot produced by hs6PROCESS_SEABASS to  time-series plot output from acsPROCESS_SEABASS.
 Select the hs6 reference point which corresponds to the position (depth) of the ac-s reference point (indicated by a red dot on previously-created acsPROCESS_SEABASS output figure).
 When prompted for a reference time, enter the GMT time of day that appears on the top of Station_#_ACS.fig.